Here's how to get Apple, Google's coronavirus tracking app

 The biggest mobile operating systems

-Android is the world's biggest smartphone operating system, with 87% of all phones using Google's software in 2019 and only 13% using iOS, according to IDC.
+Android is the world's most widely used smartphone operating system, with 87% of all phones running Google's software in 2019 and only 13% using iOS, according to IDC.
 In the US, though, Apple's iPhone makes up a bigger percentage of the overall phone market, hovering around 40% of all phones shipped, according to Counterpoint Research.
 In the December 2019 quarter, the first full period with the newest iPhones, about half of all smartphones shipped in the US were iPhones, the firm said.

+Beyond access to devices, another concern would be access to networks.
+Researchers from Harvard University's Center for Ethics pointed out that a large part of the US population don't have consistent access to broadband.

+"If 100% of some communities use a tracing app, but other communities feel alienated by it, don't have the necessary devices, cannot get signal, or are afraid of government overreach, we may have a situation where the virus can more easily get a foothold in certain communities, further increasing existing inequalities and creating an atmosphere of stigma and disparity," the research paper said.

-Discuss: Here's how you'll get Apple and Google's new contact tracing app for your phone
+Discuss: How you'll get Apple and Google's contact tracing update for your phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.